 Your home’s central air conditioner works hard to keep you and your family cool during the sweltering summers in Gainesville.
 Unfortunately, it’s more likely than you might think for your air conditioner to become overworked, possibly restricting the airflow to your home.
 As hot as it may be outside, your air conditioner can actually become frozen.
 If this has happened to your air conditioner, don’t panic.
 Keep reading to find out why it has happened and if you should schedule air conditioner service to take care of the problem.

-If your air conditioner becomes frozen, the problem is the evaporator coil within the condenser unit.
-There are two typical reasons the coil might freeze.
+If your air conditioner freezes up, the problem is the evaporator coil within the condenser unit.
+There are two typical reasons the coil may freeze.
 First, the airflow through the coil is restricted.
-The air conditioner is trying to push more cold air through the condenser than it can handle and therefore frost starts to accumulate on the system and slow the process even more.
-Eventually the frozen water could cause damage to the components of the air conditioner.
+The system is trying to push more cold air through the condenser than it can handle and therefore frost starts to build up on the system and slow the process even more.
+Eventually the frozen water could cause damage to the key parts of the air conditioner.

 If your air conditioner has stopped cooling properly and shows visible signs of frost or ice, don’t worry.
 Follow these simple steps and your home will be properly cooled again in no time.